APRIL IN THE GARDEN

 - Rake up autumn leaves regularly from the lawn.

-- Apply root forming fertiliser like 2:3:2 for the last time before winter.
+- Apply root promoting fertiliser like 2:3:2 or an organic alternative for the last time before winter.
 This will ensure healthy lawns when spring growth commences.

 - Lift the level of the mower blades to allow for longer leaf length.
 This allows grass to strengthen for the winter.

 - Autumn leaves need regular clearing.
 Keep them for composting.
-Make wire mesh holders like bins with no lids in discreet shaded parts of the garden and allow them to form leaf mould.
-This is invaluable for using as mulch or compost throughout the garden.
+Make wire mesh holders like bins with no lids in discreet shaded parts of the garden and allow them to break down into leaf mould.
+This is invaluable for using as mulch or compost throughout the garden in spring and summer.

 - Protect pools and water features from falling leaves.

 - Prune back aggressive climbers and trim wall adhering plants like tickey and Virginia creepers.